OneUptime/oneuptime/server-monitor/README.md

 NB:- In most cases, `sudo` or admin privileges are required to run the shell as a daemon.

+### Services

+#### Linux

+Services created by the daemon are like other services running on Linux.
+It can be started/stopped using `service fsmd start` or `service fsmd stop` and logs are available.
+This file is created in /etc/init.d by default.
+Additionally, log files are generated in /var/log/ for general output and error logging.

+#### Mac

+Services created by the daemon are similar to most other services running on OSX.
+It can be stopped from the Activity Monitor and make logs available in the Console app.
+A plist file is created in /Library/LaunchDaemons by default.
+Additionally, two log files are generated in /Library/Logs/ for general output and error logging.

+#### Windows

+Services created by the daemon are similar to most other services running on Windows.
+It can be started/stopped from the windows service utility, via NET START or NET STOP commands, or even managed using the sc utility.
+A directory called daemon is created and populated with fsmd.exe and fsmd.xml.
+The XML file is a configuration for the executable.
+Additionally, logs are created in this directory (which are viewable in the Event log).

 <a name="module_api"></a>

 ## Basic Usage